brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-23-dirty-vertex-colors.md

 1920x1200
 [![planetarium4_ps5_1920x1200.th.png](https://cdn.scrot.moe/images/2017/01/23/planetarium4_ps5_1920x1200.th.png)](https://cdn.scrot.moe/images/2017/01/23/planetarium4_ps5_1920x1200.png)

 Why is this not part of the shader nodes?
+(This vertex map is kinda mesh-resolution dependant) Workaround might be to use this dirt as a driver for some procedural texture position to hide the lack of resolution.
 [https://wiki.blender.org/index.php/User:Gregzaal/AO_node_proposal](https://wiki.blender.org/index.php/User:Gregzaal/AO_node_proposal)

 On general surface dirt nodes (extremly good results)